bluebot08/bluebot08/README.md

 Hi, I'm Stefan! 👋🏼

-After taking a year-long break to raise my child 👶🏼, I'm excited to be back and ready to dive into my passions for movies 🎥, music 🎵, games 🎮, and technology 💻.
+After taking a year-long break to help raise my child 👶🏼, I'm excited to be back and ready to dive into my passions for movies 🎥, music 🎵, games 🎮, and technology 💻.
 I'm particularly interested in creating websites that enhance people's enjoyment of these areas.

 Currently, I'm sharpening my skills in full-stack development and I'm open to collaborating on any projects that align with my interests and skills.